- Active range of motion is lost—You cannot move your shoulder well.

 - Restoring function and range of motion to the shoulder

-- Pain relievers (such as, ibuprofen and aspirin)—to help reduce inflammation and relieve pain
+- Pain relief with nonsteroidal anti-inflammatory drugs—To help reduce inflammation and relieve pain.

-- Physical therapy—to stretch muscles and restore motion and function to the shoulder.
+- Physical therapy—To stretch muscles and restore motion and function to the shoulder.
 This is the foundation of treatment.
-It requires much home exercise
+It requires home exercise.

 - Do regular strength training and range-of-motion exercises.
 This will help maintain a strong and flexible shoulder joint.

 - Seek prompt treatment for a shoulder injury.

 - Do activities that use your shoulder joint regularly.